When Is PEP Recommended for HIV? A 72-Hour Exposure Guide

 Some insertive exposures

 BHIVA and BASHH place some insertive anal and vaginal exposures into a lower or more conditional lane than receptive anal sex.
-This is where clinicians often have to balance the biological route, the source context, and the practical question of whether the exposure truly crosses the line into substantial risk.
+This is where clinicians often have to balance the biological route, the source context, and whether the exposure truly crosses the line into substantial risk.

 When PEP is usually not recommended